Japanese beetle

 What to do in case of a sighting

-Citizens' cooperation is essential to counter the spread of the Japanese beetle by monitoring their own land, gardens and vegetable gardens.
+Citizen cooperation is essential to curb the spread of the Japanese beetle by monitoring their own land, gardens and vegetable patches.

 The English version of this page was created with the aid of automatic translation tools and may contain errors and omissions.